• Indigenous-owned and Authentic Indigenous Designations

 At Indigenous Tourism BC, we are dedicated to uplifting and showcasing the rich cultural heritage of Indigenous communities across British Columbia.
 Through two designations, we recognize and promote Indigenous-owned businesses and Authentic Indigenous experiences.

 Whether you’re looking to showcase your Indigenous ownership or highlight the cultural authenticity of your experiences, ITBC is here to support you.
-Join ITBC today to elevate your business, access valuable resources, and contribute to the sustainable growth and preservation of Indigenous cultures and communities in British Columbia.
+Join ITBC today to elevate your business, access valuable resources, and contribute to the sustainable growth and preservation of First Nations lands and communities and Indigenous cultures in British Columbia.

 Join the Authentic Indigenous Community